krishnakalisarkar/Be_Heart_Smart/README.md

 * The gauge indicator shows if that patient has heart disease or not.0 shows does not have any cardiac disease and 1 shows the person has cardiac disease.
 * The horizontal bar graph shows the primary factors that are responsible for developing a heart disease.
 * The bubble chart shows the different behavioral factors that might contribute towards developing a heart disease.
 * A web application of this dashboard deployed on local server also allows the user to get updated news on Cardiovascular health by web scraping.
-The code and details of the web-scraping web app may be found in the docs folder of the main branch.
+The code and details of the web-scraping web app can be found in the docs folder of the main branch.

 ### Dashboad exploring the whole dataset